fullstackla/pairing-meetup/pairing-conduct.md

+# Thoughts on Inclusivity and Community

+Our goal is to foster an inclusive community that is open to all, regardless of skill/experience level, gender, ethnicity, age, etc. As a member of this community, it is therefore your responsibility to do your part in making sure that other attendees feel welcomed and confortable.

+---

+### On Diversity

+The homogeneous makeup of the tech community is notoriously bad.
+Promoting diversity is a huge deal to us and is something we take very seriously.
+If you feel that we could be doing more in some way to be more inclusive and welcoming to under-represented and/or marginalized groups, please let us know immediately.

+Some tips:

+- Avoid gendered pronouns (e.g. "Hey *guys.*")
+- WIP; add more here.

+---

 ### Pairing

 Our group is comprised of a pretty good mix of backgrounds and experience levels but it does skew a bit towards those with less experience.
 Here are some points to consider in order to assure we are promoting a good learning environment:

+- It's ok to not know!
 - Please be mindful of your pair's experience level and avoid making assumptions on what they may/may not already know.
 - Try allowing the less-experienced pair to set the pace of the session.
 - Allow your pair to make mistakes and struggle; after all, getting one's hands dirty is the only way to really learn.